-There are no rules that say you have to do anything you don’t want to.
-Maybe it all feels too new and too raw, and you wait until next year.
+No rules say you have to do anything you don't want to.
+It may feel too new and raw, and you wait until next year.
 You get to set your own pace and decide when the time is right for you and your family.
 And if the time feels wrong, forcing it will make it feel worse.

 So remember that change is hard.
 Be kind to yourself.
 Don't tackle all of these things at one time.
 Or even on the same day.
 Maybe not even in the same week.
 Make sure to make time for self-care before and after completing these tasks.
 And don't forget that it's okay to be sad.

-What are you struggling with about the holidays this year?
+What do you need help with about the holidays this year?
 Tell me in the comments.